 - they are subject to misuse and abuse

-- they pose serious risks to the people who use them, and these risks are increasing despite recent strategies to reduce the risks.
+- there are significant health risks to the people who use them, and these risks are increasing despite recent strategies to reduce the risks

 More information about codeine and reasons for the decision can be found at the codeine information hub

 If you have been using non-prescription codeine-containing medicines, discuss your pain relief needs with your pharmacist and/or your doctor.
 For most people, a suitable alternative medicine (without the need for a prescription) or other treatment is available.